fandepi/project2/project2.md

 * Graphical Integrity

   A good graph should not use multiple dimension, and not imply unintended text.
 Also label is important.
+The first graph has two many dimensions, the second one should give some number.

 * Graphical Excellence

+  When we make a graph, how to make it easy for people to understand is important.
+The second do not show enough contrast, and the first graph is not kind to humans' working memory.